peteroupc/html3dutil/doc/extras_matrixstack.MatrixStack.md

 This object.
 (Type: MatrixStack)

+<a name='extras_matrixstack_MatrixStack_multTransposeMatrix'></a>
+### module:extras/matrixstack~MatrixStack#multTransposeMatrix(mat)

+Modifies the matrix at the top of this stack by multiplying it by the transpose of another matrix.
+Both matrices are multiplied such that the transformation described by the top matrix "happens before" the transformation described by the matrix passed to this method.
+For example, if the matrix at the top of the stack describes a translation and the matrix passed to this method describes a scaling, the multiplied matrix will describe the effect of translation than scaling.

+#### Parameters

+* `mat` (Type: Array.&lt;number>)<br>A matrix whose transpose the current matrix is to be multiplied.

+#### Return Value

+This object.
+(Type: MatrixStack)

 <a name='extras_matrixstack_MatrixStack_ortho'></a>
 ### module:extras/matrixstack~MatrixStack#ortho(l, r, b, t, n, f)

-Modifies the matrix at the top of this stack by multiplying it by an orthographic projection.
+Modifies the matrix at the top of this stack by multiplying it by an orthographic projection matrix.
-In this projection, the left clipping plane is parallel to the right clipping plane and the top to the bottom.

-This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
+For more information on the projection matrix and the parameters, see <a href="MathUtil.md#MathUtil.mat4ortho">MathUtil.mat4ortho</a>.

 #### Parameters

-* `l` (Type: number)<br>Leftmost coordinate of the 3D view.
+* `l` (Type: number)<br>Leftmost coordinate of the orthographic view.
-* `r` (Type: number)<br>Rightmost coordinate of the 3D view.
-(Note that r can be greater than l or vice versa.)
+* `r` (Type: number)<br>Rightmost coordinate of the orthographic view.
-* `b` (Type: number)<br>Bottommost coordinate of the 3D view.
+* `b` (Type: number)<br>Bottommost coordinate of the orthographic view.
 * `t` (Type: number)<br>Topmost coordinate of the 3D view.
-(Note that t can be greater than b or vice versa.)
 * `n` (Type: number)<br>Distance from the camera to the near clipping plane.
-A positive value means the plane is in front of the viewer.
 * `f` (Type: number)<br>Distance from the camera to the far clipping plane.
-A positive value means the plane is in front of the viewer.

 #### Return Value